Plumbing contractors in

 Licensing Requirements

 Maine requires Master Plumber license through Department of Professional and Financial Regulation.
-Must complete 4-year apprenticeship or equivalent experience, pass state exam, and maintain continuing education.
+Must pass state exam, complete 8,000 hours apprenticeship or equivalent experience, maintain continuing education.
 Journeyman license available as intermediate step.
-Renewals every 2 years with 10 hours continuing education.
+Licenses renewed biennially with CE requirements.

 Permit Requirements

-Auburn requires plumbing permits for new installations, water heater replacements, and major repairs.
-Permits obtained through Auburn Code Enforcement Office.
-Fees range $50-200 depending on scope.
+City of Auburn requires permits for water heater replacement, new fixture installation, and any work involving water/sewer connections.
+Permits obtained through Auburn Code Enforcement Office, typically $50-150 depending on scope.

 Inspection Schedule